aandrewvuu/Coffee-Maker/README.md

 # Coffee Maker

-As an avid coffee consumer, I always wanted to try different technques to make my coffee.
-Combine my love for coffee and my passion for engineering, I sought to engineer a coffee machine that would utilize the pour over techinque to consistently create a delicious and flavourful coffee.
-I will cover a step by step guide as well as share my thought process while tackling this project.
+As avid coffee consumers, we always wanted to try different techniques to make my coffee.
+Combining our love for coffee and my passion for engineering, we sought to automate pour over techinque to consistently create a delicious and flavourful coffee.
+This readme will act as a step by step guide as well as share our thought process while tackling this project.

 ## Preliminary Brainstorming